tuxcfg/etc/readme.md

 > **Note:** all existing files will be overwritten!

-Init an empty repository, link it with the existing repository, get metadata, force checkout and set the upstream branch:
+As a `root` init an empty repository, link it with the existing repository, get metadata, force checkout and set the upstream branch:

 ```bash
 cd /etc